Ks89/BYAManager/README.md

 ## Thanks to:
 * Endys111 for the Czech translation
-* Anatoli Nicolae for the Splash Screen and the toolbar
+* Anatoli Nicolae for GUI of the Splash Screen and the toolbar
-* BYA staff
+* BYA staff for the support

 ## License